-Intended outcome Success criteria Curriculum implemented at all key stage 3 and 4, is ambitious, EBacc focused, and intelligently sequenced, so that students know more and remember more powerful knowledge, raising overall attainment Improvement in low stake quiz score, such as Broadgreen Baseline over the academic years Performance of students in cycle 3 assessments at DBA improves in comparison with other academies in the Trust (average percentile ranking increases each academic year) Attainment 8 is at national average or above for 2024 Attainment 8 improves from 2019 figure (28.91) in 2021, 2022 and 2023, to above national by the end of the strategy (2024) Consistency in high quality teaching across the key stages, curriculum areas and within subjects Data will show an increase in attainment per cycle per year group Student attendance and persistent absenteeism will not have the same detrimental impact on student attainment Gaps caused by poor attendance or absenteeism will be identified in data and planning days 3x per year and intervention plans will be executed.
-Literacy levels improve 80% of students reading age is at or above their chronological age by the end of the strategy plan (2122 of those students in Y7-10 assessed, 48% have a RA on or above their chronological age and in 2223 Autumn Term, 59% of Year 7, 42% of Year 8, 35% of Year 9 and 28% of Year 10 students tested have a RA on or above their chronological age) Reduction in suspensions, repeat suspensions and negative behaviour points by disadvantaged students, compared to national figures due to Substantial reduction in suspensions and repeated suspensions over the course of the strategy from year to year.
-When comparing cycle figures, reduction by at least 50% (21/22 the changes being embedded of a value's driven culture Average negative events per disadvantaged student was 16.92) Sustain or reduction in number of students accessing Alternative Educational Provision (AEP) Stabilise or reduction in students at AEP students per year of the strategy (18 students at AEP in 21/22)
+Intended outcome Success criteria To ensure that the curriculum implemented at all key stage 3 and 4, is ambitious, EBacc focused, and intelligently sequenced, so that students know more and remember more powerful knowledge, raising overall attainment.
+Improvement in low stake quiz score, such as teacher judgements.
+Learning walks and quality assurance checks through pupil voice and book looks demonstrate an increased level of engagement and progress.
+Performance of students in cycle 3 assessments at DBA improves in comparison

+I with other academies in the Trust (average percentile ranking increases each academic year) - Attainment 8 is at national average or above for 2024 - Attainment 8 improves from 2019 figure (28.91) in 2021, 2022 and 2023, to above national by the end of the strategy (2024) Data will show an increase in attainment per cycle per year group.
+Inclusive practice embedded across the curriculum and evident in learning walks - Effective use of the Trust INIs, including the INIPS and INISs.
+Consistent use of the SEND hub to create an inclusive classroom where levels of engagement are evident throughout learning walks and deep dives.
+Inclusive strategies are collectively being used with a sense of shared responsibility across the academy.
+Gaps caused by poor attendance or absenteeism will be identified in data and planning days 3x per year and intervention plans will be executed.
+Whole school attendance percentage increases when compared to the last academic year. - 80% of students reading age is at or above their chronological age by the end of the strategy plan.
+Substantial reduction in suspensions and repeated suspensions over the course of the strategy from year to year.
+When comparing cycle figures, reduction by at least 50% Students can self-regulate and reflect the values of DBA.
+This will be measured by the number of corrections. - Stabilise or reduction in students at AEP students per year of the strategy.
+Ensure for those students who attend an AEP that they continue to receive a high- quality education which will be checked through QA visits and pupil voice.